 You all remember when Harry met Sally.
 But what about when Sally (Goldin) gave Marilyn (Monroe) her pair of jazz pants?

 This happened!
-A jaw-dropping moment when Sally Goldin said, “I gave Marilyn a pair of my jazz pants.”
+A jaw-dropping moment when Sally Goldin told me, “I gave Marilyn a pair of my jazz pants.”

 Uh, okay, Sally.
 That Marilyn?
 You gave Marilyn Monroe your JAZZ PANTS??

 “Oh, yes,” shot Sally right back.
 “She admired them at Frank Wagner‘s class.
 She was so shy and sweet and worked very hard in that class.”

 You were in dance class with MM?
 I ventured the question, trying hard to pretend this was all very normal.

 “She just came up to me and said she loved them.
 I had an extra pair so I gave them to her.
 The pants were $6.
 They were the RAGE back then.
 We bought “sailor pants” at the army/navy store.
 They had laces up the front we cut the bell bottoms to length and fringed them.
 They came up just under the belly button VERY SEXY for the day!!”